 Ben lives with his father and his mother.
-He is responsible for carrying water, gathering firewood and teaching others.
+At home, duties include carrying water, gathering firewood and teaching others.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
 There are 5 children in the family.

 Ben lives in the hillside community of Bubulo, home to approximately 60,830 residents.
 Typical houses are constructed of dirt floors, mud walls and wood roofs.
 The primary ethnic group is Bamasaba and the most commonly spoken language is Lumasaba.